 Meet the Expert

-- Founder and CEO of Time Matters Software, one of the most widely used information and document management systems in the U.S. legal market.
+- CEO and Founder of Time Matters® Software, the most widely used and most award-winning law office information and document management systems in the U.S. legal market at the time of its acquisition by LexisNexis.

 - All 9 Best Practices